DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemItem/dateModified.md

 ---
 ---
 ##### shortDescription
-A timestamp that indicates when a file system item was last modified.
+A timestamp that indicates when the file system item was last modified.

 ---